Sweet Talker (Jessie J album): Singles

 The album's first single, "Bang Bang" featuring Ariana Grande and Nicki Minaj, was first sent to hot adult contemporary radio on 28 July 2014 through Republic Records, the label that houses all three artists, being released as a digital download the next day through Lava and Republic, and serves as a joint single.
 Commercially, the song became a worldwide hit, debuting at number 6 on the US Billboard Hot 100, and eventually peaking at number 3, making it Jessie's highest peaking song on the chart.
 It also reached the top ten in Canada, Australia and New Zealand.

 On 19 September Jessie announced on Instagram that the official second single is "Burnin' Up" featuring 2 Chainz.
 The single was released on 23 September on iTunes.
 On 22 September the song leaked 24 hours earlier than expected.
 Despite planned release in the United Kingdom, Jessie J's management failed to release it to mainstream radio and as a digital single.

 "Masterpiece" was released as the third single from the album.
 Originally released digitally 7 October 2014 as a promotional single, its music video premiered 10 December 2014 to promote it as the next official single.
 The single was planned to be added to UK contemporary hit radio on 23 March 2015 but this failed to comprehend for the third time.
 Despite this, efforts from fans pushed the album song to enter the UK Singles chart at 159.

+On 10 July 2015, "Ain’t Been Done" was released in Australia and it peaked at number 47 on the ARIA charts.

 Promotional singles

 The title track, "Sweet Talker", was released as a promotional single in the UK and Ireland on 1 December 2014.
-On 10 July 2015, "Ain’t Been Done" was released as the second promotional single only in Australia.